What Remains…

 At its core, this piece is about retrieving a moment in time and examining the evidence around an event that changed the fabric of who I was at the time.

-At this moment in Sr. Mary Oliver’s second grade class, I was humiliated for not coming up with the precise answer the nun expected.
+At this moment in my second grade class, I was humiliated for not coming up with the precise answer the teacher expected.
 Standing at my desk while others sat, I made an unconscious decision that it was more beneficial to disappear than it was to stand out – to seek out what I was supposed to think rather than think myself – a crushing decision for a young artist.
 In creating this piece I am reclaiming that act, honoring it and reversing it.

 At the talk and at the opening, people were bursting with their elementary school experiences.
 Each choosing the desk that was ‘theirs’, suppressed memories tumbled out about their young minds grappling with fending for themselves for the first time in a new environment and the realization that their participation was mandatory.